Bennett Lab

 Our experiments address the genetic and epigenetic mechanisms used by C. albicans to generate phenotypic diversity and adapt to different niches in the human host.

-We also examine the unusual parasexual mating cycle of C. albicans and related Candida species.
-Finally, our lab has an interest in the biology of P. destructans, the causative agent of White-Nose Syndrome (WNS) in North American bats.
+We also examine the unusual parasexual mating cycle of C. albicans and related species.
+Our lab has an interest in the biology of P. destructans, the causative agent of White-Nose Syndrome (WNS) in North American bats.

 Research